significant performance loss due to DLB auto-off when PP/PME load >1

 So we should turn off the PME limit check when we do not have inter-domain constraints.
 The question is if there is more we can do.

-#4 Updated by Berk Hess about 1 month ago
+#4 Updated by Berk Hess over 1 year ago

 Note that the DLB degradation check is based on the cycles for the full step and exponential averaging, so that is quite safe.
 But the reference value is problematic, as that is an average of nstlist-1 steps from just before DLB got turned on.
 This reference might be affected by noise and maybe by not full CPU clocks when it is taken just after starting mdrun.